adinan-cenci/radio-browser/README.md

 ### Get country codes

-The `::getCountryCodes()` method returns a list of country codes and a count of stations described with them.
+The `::getCountryCodes($filter, $ord...)` method returns a list of country codes and a count of stations described with them.

 <br><br>

 ### Get countries

-The `::getCountries()` method returns a list of countries and a count of stations described with them.
+The `::getCountries($filter, $ord...)` method returns a list of countries and a count of stations described with them.

 <br><br>